 3. Emotional Sensitivity: Many women with ADHD experience high levels of emotional sensitivity.
 They might feel overwhelmed quickly and react strongly to certain situations.

 4. Difficulty Managing Time: Procrastination and problems with time management can lead to missed deadlines or lateness.
+This can lead to a negative cycle of self judgement and shame which can cause more anxiety.

 5. Impulsivity: Impulsive actions or decisions can be a challenge.
 This might include interrupting others or speaking out of turn.